JosepMariaVila/XRPwallet/README.md

 # XRPWallet
-A simple javascript XRP wallet to check the balance, send XRP, create new mainnet accounts offline and create testnet funded accounts.
+A javascript XRP wallet to check the balance, send XRP, create new mainnet accounts offline and create testnet funded accounts.

 It uses a seed to derive the account address and sign transactions, 2 options are possible: